Treatment of Depression

 Are there MS medications that can increase the risk of depression?

 Some medications commonly used to treat MS or symptoms associated with MS can increase the risk of developing depression or worsen depression if you already have it.
 Corticosteroids are often used to decrease CNS inflammation.
 People who take high doses of corticosteroids can become energized, anxious, or even giddy.
-However, when you stop taking the medication, the risk of depression increases.
+However, when you stop taking the medication, you can have withdrawal symptoms similar to depression-like fatigue, weakness, and loss of appetite.
+Those who have had long-term use of corticosteroids may experience depression as a withdrawal symptom.
 Interferon medications, which are approved for relapsing types of MS can cause depression and have warnings for this side effect.
 While this warning sometimes discourages doctors from using interferon medications in their patients with MS, the medications are generally recognized to be safe.
 Experts have recommended that a person with MS who uses an interferon medication should be aware of changes in mood and to alert their doctor if such changes should occur.
-The disease-modifying treatments, Copaxone (glatiramer acetate) and Tysabri (natalizumab), have not been linked to the development of depression.